Sarah Taylor (cricketer)

-Sarah Jane Taylor (born 20 May 1989) is an English cricketer and cricket coach.
+Sarah Jane Taylor (born 20 May 1989) is an English former cricketer and cricket coach.
 She appeared in 10 Test matches, 126 One Day Internationals and 90 Twenty20 Internationals for England between 2006 and her retirement from international cricket in 2019 due to an anxiety issue.
 Taylor is the fastest cricketer, male or female, to earn their first cap in all three formats of international cricket, doing so in the space of nine days against India in 2006.